 Unionization and IPO Underpricing

 This paper investigates the impact of labor unionization on IPO underpricing.
-We demonstrate that the existence of unions reduces underpricing by 10.91%.
-Unionized IPOs are associated with downward offer-price revisions, lower aftermarket volatility, inferior firm performance, and incremental failure risk.
-We argue that unions’ presence discourages investor participation and investor demand for IPOs.
-Further, by employing Right-to-Work laws as an exogenous variation in the strength of labor unions, we determine that the effect that unions have on first-day returns is more noticeable in areas with incremental union power.
+We demonstrate that the existence of unions reduces underpricing by 11.20%.
+Unionized IPOs are associated with downward offer-price revisions, higher cost of capital, inferior firm-operating performance, and incremental failure risk.
+We argue that union presence discourages investor participation, since investors discount the value of unionized IPOs.
 We conclude that labor unionization is an important factor in IPO pricing and first-day returns.
 Our findings are of particular interest to managers, labor unionists, and market participants.

 Keywords: Initial Public Offerings, IPO Underpricing, Labor Unions, Unionization

 Suggested Citation: Suggested Citation